Big Dutchman opens brand new location in Malaysia

-25 years after Big Dutchman (BD), the world market leader for modern pig and poultry production, dared to make the move to the emerging markets in Asia, the company marks another milestone in its fast-paced development on the most populous continent of the world: a brand-new regional head office with logistics centre for the Asia-Pacific region was recently opened in Malaysia.
+25 years after Big Dutchman (BD), the world market leader for modern pig and poultry production, dared to make the move to the emerging markets in Asia, the company marks another milestone in its fast-paced development on the most populous continent of the world: a brand new regional head office with logistics center for the Asia-Pacific region was recently opened in Malaysia.
 Big Dutchman invested nearly 25 million euros in the project.

 Meeting the demand for healthy food

 Jan Hofstede, president of BD Asia, explained the substantial investment in Asia: “It’s an important step in meeting the increasing demand for livestock equipment, especially by the poultry sector, in this region of the world.”
 To him, this location with its 26,000 square meters of storage and office space shows Big Dutchman’s firm commitment to establishing modern and sustainable systems for animal husbandry and meat production permanently in this rapidly growing part of the world.

 Six out of every ten hen eggs in the world are laid in Asia.
 The continent produces nearly a third of all poultry meat worldwide as well as every other finishing pig.
 These figures should not come as a surprise: 60 percent of the world’s population live in the Asia-Pacific region; the demand for animal products is increasing.
 “We want to meet this demand by allowing a production that is as secure, clean, efficient and animal-friendly as possible,” said Bernd Meerpohl, and added that this goal requires that Big Dutchman “offers its solutions on site, in close contact with producers and consumers, and takes on its responsibilities as supplier”.

 A center of excellence for modern livestock production